RP6502-OS

 LSEEK

-static long f_lseek(long offset, char whence, int fildes)
+long f_lseek(long offset, int whence, int fildes)

 off_t lseek(int fildes, off_t offset, int whence)